-All participating robots, known as sumo-bots, shall be only constructed with unmodified LEGO construction components.
-They must also be completely autonomous-that is, programmed to act independently of humans.
+All participating robots, known as sumo-bots, must also be completely autonomous-that is, programmed to act independently of humans.
 The robot must be able to move and use its mobility during each match (no cinder blocks allowed).

-Weight and Size: For all participating sumo-bots, the maximum weight allowed is 1 kilogram (2.2 Pounds).
-In addition, there are maximum width and length specifications:
+Weight and Size: For all participating sumo-bots, the maximum weight allowed is 1 kilograms (2.2 Pounds).
+In addition, there are maximum size specifications:

-- Maximum Width: 10 inches (32 Lego Studs)· - Maximum Length: 10 inches (32 Lego Studs).
+- Maximum Width: 10 inches.

+- Maximum Length: 10 inches.

-• Maximum Height: No Limit
+- Maximum Height: No limit.